wouterpeere/GHEtool/docs/sources/gui.md

 The next option is a maximal value.
 In this case `12`.
 The next option is a step value in which the value is increased if the arrows of the box are used.
 In this case `2`.
+The function `add_link_2_show()` can be used to couple the integer value to other options, hints, function buttons or categories.
+So in the example `option_linked` will be shown if the integer value is below 1 or above 10.

 ```python
 from GHEtool.gui.gui_classes import IntBox